 They were right Campeche is an absolutely stunning UNESCO World Heritage site that has surprisingly few tourists, they really don’t know what they are missing.
+Surrounded by some major Mexico archaeological sites it’s worth spending a few days in the area.

 We drove down the Ruta Puuc from Merida to Campeche which took around 4 hours.
 We found Campeche itself to be relatively easy to drive although there are a lot of one-way narrow streets.
 Campeche is located in the state of Campeche on the Gulf of Mexico.